Santi871/SlackDelete/README.md

 # SlackDelete
-Delete messages from channels if they weren't posted by a list of whitelisted users or team admins.
+SlackDelete deletes messages from channels if they weren't posted by a list of whitelisted users or team admins.

 Useful for announcements-only channels and the like.